waku-org/specs/standards/application/device-pairing.md

 The protocol we propose consists of two main subprotocols or _phases_:

-- [Device Pairing](#Device-Pairing): two phisically close devices initialize the _pairing_ by exchanging a QR code out-of-band.
+- [Device Pairing](#Device-Pairing): two physically close devices initialize the _pairing_ by exchanging a QR code out-of-band.
 The devices then exchange and authenticate their respective long-term device ID static key by exchanging handshake messages over the Waku network;
 - [Secure Transfer](#Secure-Transfer): the devices securely exchange information in encrypted form using key material obtained during a successful pairing phase.
 The communication will happen over the Waku network, hence the devices do not need to be phisically close in this phase.

 ## Theory / Semantics